mmomtchev/Queue/README.md

 /* This function will launch tasks and will
- * wait for them to be scheduled
+ * wait for them to be scheduled, returning
+ * only when all tasks have finished
  */
 async function downloadTheInternet() {
-	let p;
 	for (let site of Internet) {
 		/* The third call will wait for the previous two to complete
 		* plus the time needed to make this at least 100ms